MaikeZet/hello-world/README.md

 Maike here, new in this world.
 Try to understand everything Start to learn programming this year.

-exited because of this adventure!
+exited because of this adventure!!